astropy/ccd-reduction-and-photometry-guide/my-ccd-guide.md

 ## Inspect your images and make a choice about next steps
 ## Subtract overscan, if desired
 ## Trim, if needed
-## Combine bias images to make master
+## Combine bias images to make main

 # Dark current and hot pixels